 #10 Slim Shady

-Under the mentorship of Dr. Dre, Eminem a.k.a.
-Slim Shady put Detroit on the map as a central place for hip-hop music.
+Under the mentorship of Dr. Dre, Eminem, a.k.a.
+Slim Shady, put Detroit on the map as a central place for hip-hop music.
 The Slim Shady LP debuted in 1999 and gained immediate mainstream popularity to set the tone for his follow-up albums, including The Marshall Mathers LP and The Eminem Show album.
+The Slim Shady LP also won Best Rap Album at the 42nd Grammy Awards.
 Known best for his explicit and controversial lyrics, music videos, and performances, he became a worldwide sensation before taking a brief hiatus in 2005.

 Upon his return to the hip-hop world in 2009 with his album Relapse, he then went on to release Recovery in 2010, which became the best-selling album that year and earned him numerous accolades.
 Throughout his expansive career, he has earned himself a spot as one of the greatest rappers of all time.

-Whether any of these artists make your top 10 list of greatest rappers of all time, it’s always a unique listening experience playing them on vinyl.
-Check out the Victrola record store and scope out your favorite hip-hop artist past and present as you curate your own list of favorites.
+This list contains only 10 artists that have made an impact on rap music.
+But Whether any of these artists make your top 10 list of greatest rappers of all time, it's always a unique listening experience playing them on vinyl.
+Check out the Victrola record store and scope out your favorite hip-hop artists past and present as you curate your own list of rap vinyl favorites.